prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 Under the front bezel, you'll find a few 2.5" SSD mounts, cable management room, and two dual 120mm removable fan filters.

+This case has a boat load of hard drive bays despite its small size, which is why it also made it on our list of the [best PC cases for hard drive storage](/pc-cases/hard-drive-storage/).

 Moreover, the top cover slides off with some easy thumb screws.
 You'll find dual fan mounts on each side.

 The right side has a 120mm/140mm and it'll work with a 240mm or 280mm radiator.